0blu/dynamic-hostports-k8s/README.md

 # Dynamic hostports for Kubernetes

-This tool will let you deploy pods with an dynamic hostport.
+This tool will let you deploy pods with a dynamic hostport.
 Sortof a polyfill for https://github.com/kubernetes/kubernetes/issues/49792

 ## How it works